dokester/BayesicFitting/README.md

 ### examples

-In [BayesicFitting/examples](./examples) a number of scripts can be found the exercise the classes.
+In [BayesicFitting/examples](./examples) a number of scripts can be found to exercise the classes.
 They are in the form of jupyter notebooks.
 Some are using real data; others have synthetic data specially constructed to make some point.